gsitechorg/open-belex/README.md

 ## Vector Registers

-There are 24 vector registers (VRs) per APUC.
-Each VR is a 2-dimensional array of size 32,768 plats (i.e. columns, according to our orientation) and 16 sections (i.e. rows, according to our orientation).
-The plats are grouped contiguously and divided evenly among the half-banks, so each half-bank contains 2,048 of the 32,768 plats -- for each VR -- and all 16 sections.
-Although there are 24 VRs, no more than 16 of them may be used by a fragment.
+There are 24 vector registers (`VRs`) per APUC.
+Each `VR` is a 2-dimensional array of size 32,768 plats (i.e. columns, according to our orientation) and 16 sections (i.e. rows, according to our orientation).
+The plats are grouped contiguously and divided evenly among the half-banks, so each half-bank contains 2,048 of the 32,768 plats -- for each `VR` -- and all 16 sections.
+Although there are 24 `VRs`, no more than 16 of them may be used by a fragment.

-To interact with a VR, its unique row number must be written to one of the 16 RN_REGs (row number registers).
-There are 24 VRs and their row numbers range from 0 to 23.
-The 16 RN_REGs are named RN_REG_0, RN_REG_1, ..., RN_REG_15.
+To interact with a `VR`, its unique row number must be written to one of the 16 `RN_REGs` (row number registers).
+There are 24 `VRs` and their row numbers range from 0 to 23.
+The 16 `RN_REGs` are named `RN_REG_0`, `RN_REG_1`, ..., `RN_REG_15`.
 There are two ways to do this with Belex: (1) implicity with fragment parameters and temporaries or (2) explicitly as follows:

 ```python
 # Assign the vector register, row number 3 to RN_REG_0: